 The NHS Choices website offers a comprehensive guide to mental health issues, with information that may help you talk to your doctor.

 It can be helpful to take advice when seeking referral for psychoanalytic psychotherapy.
 All BPC registered psychotherapists are experienced in assessment and diagnostic consultations and a preliminary consultation can help you decide if psychoanalytic psychotherapy would be suitable for you.

 Several member organisations of the BPC have referral services, which can assist in finding a therapist, and some also have clinical services offering therapy or analysis at reduced fees.

 3. Check the BPC register and contact a therapist direct.

-The register contains the names of psychoanalytic psychotherapists in clinical practice in the UK who make up the membership of the British Psychoanalytic Council, all of whom have met the BPC requirements for Continuing Professional Development.
+The register contains the names of psychoanalytic psychotherapists in clinical practice in the UK who make up the membership of the Psychoanalytic Council, all of whom have met the BPC requirements for Continuing Professional Development.
 It also includes details of BPC Member Institutions and Training Institutions and their members.
 Practitioners can be searched by any of the criteria listed below.
 Access for the disabled is shown where available.
 The register also indicates when practitioners appear on the medical or chartered psychologist registers.